gaurav137/azure-cleanroom-samples/README.md

 > [!TIP]
 > Set a variable `$demo` to the name of the demo to be executed (_e.g., "**cleanroomhello-job**"_) - it is a required input for subsequent steps.
 > ```powershell
-> $demo = # Set to one of: "cleanroomhello-job", "cleanroomhello-api", "analytics", "inference"
+> $demo = # Set to one of: "cleanroomhello-job", "cleanroomhello-api", "analytics", "inference", "training"
 > ```

 The following command initializes datastores and uploads encrypted datasets required for executing the samples: